apache/celeborn/docs/monitoring.md

     - CommitFilesTime
         - The time for a worker to flush buffers and close files related to specified shuffle.
     - SlotsAllocated
+    - ActiveSlotsCount
+      - The number of slots being actively in use
     - ReserveSlotsTime
     - ActiveConnectionCount
     - NettyMemory